 In Max's room you can spot toys of Gypsie Danger and Leatherback from another Legendary Pictures film, Pacific Rim (2013).
 There are also posters from the show Rick and Morty (2013) and Robot Chicken (2005).

 In the movie, Max shares some candy from his "Halloween Stash" to comfort his cousins.
 Inside you can see a lollipop identical to the one used as a weapon by the demonic child Sam from Michael Dougherty's movie Trick 'r Treat.

 The visible breath in the cold exteriors was done digitally, but a major component of it involved filming real people in freezers reading dialogue for the scenes.
 Their breath was then isolated and added optically into the shots.

 At the beginning of the film, the TV in the kitchen is showing a news broadcast with the scroll saying, "Season's Greetings."
 Season's Greetings was a 1996 animated short film directed by Michael Dougherty that introduced Sam, the demonic Halloween spirit from Dougherty's cult classic Trick 'r Treat (2007).

 Many of Krampus' minions are also real Christmas/winter folk figures in European cultures, such as the Yule Goat (Scandanavia).
-The creatures with Icelandic names (Stekkjarstaur, etc.) are named after the Icelandic Yule Lads who are said to visit homes each of the twelve nights before Christmas.
+The creatures with Icelandic names (Stekkjarstaur, etc.) are named after the Icelandic Yule Lads who are said to visit homes each of the thirteen nights before Christmas.